huy-tran-nt/mac-big-sur/README.md

-# MacOS Big Sur on the web
+# MacOS Big Sur Clone on the browser

 <!-- Live demo will be deployed soon -->
 ## Dependencies